 The secret to great tofu is a simple process, which, when done correctly, creates an incredible protein source that can literally be cooked in several ways and absorb any flavors.

-First, I recommend using extra-firm tofu for salads, stirfries, or an entree.
-Conversely, soft tofu is used for baking, sauces, and dressings.
+- Conversely, soft tofu is used for baking, sauces, and dressings.

-Firm and extra-firm tofu require pressing; however, sprouted tofu does not.
+- Firm and extra-firm tofu require pressing; however, sprouted tofu does not.
 Though sprouted tofu is sometimes tricky to find, my go-to tofu is always extra firm tofu.

-Although you do not need a tofu press to press tofu, I prefer to use a cheap press I found on Amazon.
+- Although you do not need a tofu press to press tofu, I prefer to use a cheap press I found on Amazon.

-Despite the many expensive tofu presses available, the cheap one works great, or you can always use a heavy book and paper towels.
+- Despite the many expensive tofu presses available, the cheap one works great, or you can always use a heavy book and paper towels.

-Either way, the trick is to press slowly and be patient.
+- Either way, the trick is to press slowly and be patient.
 Pressing tofu too quickly, for instance, makes it crack on the sides, making it difficult to cut and cook.

-After slowly pressing the tofu, the goal is to make it as thin as possible without cracking the sides and making it about an inch or a half thick.
+- After slowly pressing the tofu, the goal is to make it as thin as possible without cracking the sides and making it about an inch or a half thick.

-Then, I cut the tofu slab into 4 equal slabs for the teriyaki tofu recipe because I plan to grill my tofu.
+- Then, cut the tofu slab into 4 equal slabs for the teriyaki tofu recipe because I plan to grill my tofu.
 However, if baking air-frying or making in a skillet, cut the tofu into cubes for optimal marinating and absorption of flavors.

-Once all the ingredients are added to a small bowl or measuring cup, marinate the tofu in a sealed container for a minimum of 6 hours.
+- Once all the marinade is added to a container, marinate the tofu in a sealed container for at least 6 hours.
 I prefer to marinate overnight or 24 hours if possible.
-The longer the tofu marinates, the more profound the flavors.
-Then, cover the tofu with the remaining marinade and shake to coat the slabs or cubes.

 - As a rule, my favorite method of cooking tofu is using the grill.
 Without a doubt, I love the grill lines and the deep flavors of grilled tofu.